Demetric Felton

-Demetric Felton Jr. (born July 16, 1998) is an American professional football running back.
+Demetric Felton Jr. (born July 16, 1998) is an American former professional football player who was a running back and wide receiver in the National Football League (NFL).
 He played college football for the UCLA Bruins and was selected by the Cleveland Browns in the sixth round of the 2021 NFL draft.
+He currently serves as an offensive skill developmental analyst for the Browns.

 Early life

 Felton attended Great Oak High School in Temecula, California.
 As a senior he rushed for 1,347 yards on 166 carries and 14 touchdowns.
 He committed to the University of California, Los Angeles (UCLA) to play college football.

 College career

 After redshirting in his first year at UCLA in 2016, Felton played in 12 games in 2017, recording 75 yards on 10 carries and one touchdown.
 He played wide receiver in 2018 and started eight of 12 games, with 20 receptions for 207 yards and a touchdown.
 In 2019, he rushed 86 times for 331 yards and a touchdown and caught 55 passes for 594 yards and four touchdowns.

 After Joshua Kelley departed for the NFL, Felton took over as UCLA's starting running back in 2020.
 He had career highs of 32 carries and 206 yards in a 27–10 win over Arizona.
 Due to an unspecified injury, he did not play in the season finale against Stanford.
 He ended the season as the fourth-leading rusher in the Pac-12 with 111.3 yards per game and five touchdowns.
 He was named second-team All-Pac-12.